The case of the parricide of Elche or the Latin gangs: how are minors judged? | My Rights | Economy

 Crimes and aggravating circumstances

 The crimes that a minor can commit are the same as those of an adult.
 In other words, there is no specific regulation for minors, but the Penal Code also applies to them.
 Therefore, a homicide, murder, or injury committed by a minor must meet the requirements of criminal law.
-Thus, for example, in the case of the Latin gangs that are operating in Madrid, the members could be responsible for the crime of belonging to a criminal organization or group, in addition to the crime that derives from the damage they cause.
+Thus, for example, in the case of the Latin gangs that are operating in Madrid, the members might be responsible for the crime of belonging to a criminal organization or group, in addition to the crime that derives from the damage they cause.

 And the same happens with the aggravating, mitigating and exempting of the crime, they are the same that the Penal Code collects for the elderly.
-In the case of the parricide in Elche, for example, the aggravating circumstance of kinship could be applied.
-But, if during the trial it is concluded that he has some psychic alteration, a transitory mental disorder or mental derangement, this could constitute either a mitigating factor and reduce his sentence, or a defense.
+In the case of the parricide in Elche, for example, the aggravating circumstance of kinship might be applied.
+But, if during the trial it is concluded that he has some psychic alteration, a transitory mental disorder or mental derangement, this might constitute either a mitigating factor and reduce his sentence, or a defense.
 In the latter case, a therapeutic internment would be applied to him for his mental illness or he would be given outpatient treatment consisting of attending a center designated by the doctors, with the periodicity they determine, to treat his ailment.

 juvenile trial